 We have never associated buzzards with anything appealing.
 They eat dead stuff.
-Technically a buzzard is a vulture and that word summons an even uglier image.
+Technically a buzzard is a vulture, and that word summons an even uglier image.
 On top of that, this particular vulture is really a turkey.
 The bird doesn’t even have a voice box.
-Instead of a serenade it seems to bully its way through life with grunts and hisses.
+Instead of a serenade, it seems to bully its way through life with grunts and hisses.

-So why is it then, that the people of Hinckley, Ohio celebrate being inundated each March with huge flocks of buzzards?
+So why is it, then, that the people of Hinckley, Ohio, celebrate being inundated each March with huge flocks of buzzards?

 It could be that the return of the buzzards at the same place and time each year is observed as one of nature’s curious phenomenons, or it could be that they signal that spring is just around the corner, or it might be that the generally misunderstood turkey vulture is rightly a praiseworthy bird.

 Contrary to popular belief, turkey vultures do not kill.
 Their beaks and talons are not designed to rip into a fresh carcass.
 While most birds have sharp vision, buzzards are one of the few with a sense of smell.
-They locate decomposing remains even if hidden, and then strip it clean.
-Their most unique feature is a digestive system that kills all virus and bacteria in the diet–and their droppings do not carry disease.
+They locate decomposing remains, even if hidden, and then strip them clean.
+Their most unique feature is a digestive system that kills all viruses and bacteria in the diet–and their droppings do not carry disease.
 So when you see a congregation of featherless red glob-heads bobbing on road kill, remember that as ugly as they may be, they do a handsome job of sterilizing the grounds.

 Every March 15, like clockwork, the buzzards return to Hinckley after their winter vacations.
 It must be instinctive since it’s inconceivable that buzzards can think or make logical deductions—and it started so long ago that none of these birds can remember the initial invitation.

-Moreover, the Hinckley Reservation, which is part of Cleveland’s Metropark is perfect for buzzards.
-The ninety-acre Hinckley Lake is accentuated with rocky bluffs rising at places, hundreds of feet above the water.
-Buzzards don’t nest per se, they roost—like chickens, or well, turkeys—so the rocky ledges are an ideal habitat.
+Moreover, the Hinckley Reservation, which is part of Cleveland’s Metropark, is perfect for buzzards.
+The ninety-acre Hinckley Lake is accentuated with rocky bluffs rising at places hundreds of feet above the water.
+Buzzards don’t nest per se; they roost—like chickens or, well, turkeys—so the rocky ledges are an ideal habitat.